imnotseneca/storybook/README.md

 # storybook

-#This is an application written in Javascript, Node.js, Express.js, CSS and Handlebars.
+#This is an application based on Traversy Media work.
+Written in Javascript, Node.js, Express.js, CSS and Handlebars.